data-apis/dataframe-api/spec/design_topics/python_builtin_types.md

 builtin types to CPU.
 In the above example, the `.mean()` call returns a `Scalar`.
 It is likely beneficial though to implement this as a library-specific scalar object which (partially) duck types with `float`.
-The required methods it must implement are listed in `:class:Scalar`.
+The required methods it must implement are listed in the spec for class `Scalar`.

 ## Example